eerkela/bertrand/docs/source/content/api/TypeRegistry.rst

     TypeRegistry.decorators
     TypeRegistry.abstract

-These can be used to select slices of the registry based on their position within the hierarchy.

 Aliases
 -------
-The registry also maintains a map of every alias to its associated type, as well as a set of regular expressions for use in the :ref:`type specification mini-language <resolve_type.mini_language>`.
+The registry also maintains a map of every :attr:`alias <Type.aliases>` to its associated type, as well as a set of regular expressions for use in the :ref:`type specification mini-language <resolve_type.mini_language>`.

 .. autosummary::